dduril/data-science-toolkit/README.md

 Resources for Big Data and Data Analytics Projects.

-I have completed a number of courses offered by <a href="https://www.coursera.org/" target="_blank"><strong>Coursera</strong></a> - <a href="https://www.coursera.org/specializations/bigdata"><strong>Big Data</strong></a>, and tracking popular online resources and tools in this repository.
+I have completed a number of courses offered by **[Coursera](https://www.coursera.org/)** in **[Big Data](https://www.coursera.org/specializations/bigdata)** and **[Python](https://www.coursera.org/specializations/python)**, and tracking popular online resources and tools in this repository.
 As my studies continue, I'll update this list accordingly. _(This Coursera Specialization was recently revised, so they have some additional tools and topics)_

-More recently, I am enrolled at **[UCSC Silicon Valley](https://www.ucsc-extension.edu/)** and attending courses for a **[Database and Data Analytics Certificate](https://www.ucsc-extension.edu/programs/database-systems/schedule)**.
-The courses include: Data Analysis, NoSQL Databases, Data Visualization (Tableau), Internet of Things: Big Data Processing and Analytics, Hadoop: Distributed Processing of Big Data, and Spark with Scala.
+More recently, I attended **[UCSC Silicon Valley](https://www.ucsc-extension.edu/)** and completed a certificate program in **[Database and Data Analytics](https://www.ucsc-extension.edu/programs/database-systems/schedule)**.
+Coursework include: Introduction to Data Analysis, Introduction to NoSQL Databases, Data Visualization using Tableau, Internet of Things: Big Data Processing and Analytics, Hadoop: Distributed Processing of Big Data, and Spark with Scala.

-Also included are a number of resources for developing web applications for after the data has been processed, parsed and made ready for presentation.
-For my coursework, much of the output is viewed using analytic platforms such as Splunk or Neo4j.
-In other cases, output is directed to a terminal window.
-I've also experimented with Google Analytics and d3.js.

 ### Apache Projects